-Our Board of Directors has determined that all directors who serve on these committees are "independent" for purposes of listing standards of NASDAQ, and that the members of the Audit and Finance Committee are also "independent" for purposes of Section 10A(m)(3) of the Securities Exchange Act of 1934, as amended.
+Our Board of Directors has determined that all directors who serve on these committees are "independent" for purposes of the listing standards of NASDAQ, and that the members of the Audit and Finance Committee are also "independent" for purposes of Section 10A(m)(3) of the Securities Exchange Act of 1934, as amended.
 Our Board of Directors based these determinations primarily on a review of the responses of the directors to questions regarding employment, compensation history, affiliations and family and other relationships, and on follow-up discussions with directors.

-Our Board of Directors, consisting of five members, has one director who identifies as "diverse" in accordance with NASDAQ listing standards.
+Our Board of Directors, consisting of five members, has one director who identifies as "Female" and "African American or Black" in accordance with NASDAQ's listing standards.